FAIRChemistry/chromatopy/specifications/chromatography.md

 ### Column

-Descibes properties of a column and its connections to the inlet and detector.
+Describes properties of a column and its connections to the inlet and detector.

 - name
     - Type: string